 The prototype serves as the basis for further development and adding functionality and documentation.

-Help functionality that supports the developer with the development of a project is available within the Software Factory via the F1 key.
+Help functionality that supports the developer with the development of a model is available within the Software Factory via the F1 key.
 All topics of the Software Factory are described within this functionality.
 As default, the help functionality opens with the component that is selected at that time.

 The requirements are specified during the analysis phase, using the Business processes screen to approach the requirements specification in a process oriented approach and/or the Features screen to approach the requirements using a functional approach.